Digital Twin Evolution for Sustainable Smart Ecosystems: Action points for application

-\textit{Extent: short versus long loops.} In the running example, Scenario 1 was a relatively short loop.
-It required implementing a new model and re-calibrating it.
-In contrast, Scenario 3 was a more elaborate one, touching upon all but one R-imperative.
+In the demonstrative case, Scenario 1 is a relatively short loop.
+It requires implementing a new model and re-calibrating it.
+In contrast, Scenario 3 is a more elaborate one, touching upon all but one R-imperative.
 Clearly, the shorter the loop, the easier it is to oversee and manage.
 Evidence from the industry also shows that shorter loops, especially on the digital side of things (i.e., touching upon re-modeling, re-calibration, and re-deployment), are more frequently situated within the traditional realm of software engineering companies.
-Longer loops tend to extend into other domains of expertise and require more complex cooperation.
+Longer loops tend to extend into other domains and require more elaborate cooperation.